ranbureand/sitefolio/_posts/2021-08-12-multilingual-sites-in-jekyll.markdown

 But, of course, there are exceptions.
 We place the pages `404.html`, `index.html`, and `sitemap.html` in the root directory of the site.
 Why?

-`404.html` and `index.html` are *unique* pages because Jekyll builds and serves automatically one and only one of them at a time.
+`404.html` and `index.html` are *unique* pages.
+Jekyll builds and serves automatically one and only one of them at a time.

-`sitemap.xml` instead is none other than a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") which points to the other localized sitemaps in the respective language subfolders (read the section [Multilingual Sitemap]({% post_url 2021-08-15-multilingual-sites-in-jekyll-4 %}#multilingual-sitemaps) for more details).
+`sitemap.xml` instead is none other than a [Sitemap index](https://www.sitemaps.org/protocol.html#index "Sitemaps XML Format, Sitemap index") which points to the other localized sitemaps in the respective language subfolders (read the section [Multilingual sitemaps]({% post_url 2021-08-15-multilingual-sites-in-jekyll-4 %}#multilingual-sitemaps) for more details).

 ## Posts

 We organize the posts following a similar logic.
-This basic site has two subdirectories in the folder named `_posts`, one named `en` for grouping the English posts, and one named `it` for grouping the Italian posts.
+The basic site has two subdirectories in the folder named `_posts`, one named `en` for grouping the English posts, and one named `it` for grouping the Italian posts.

 {% raw %}
 ```